mwitman1/cgcnndefect/README.md

-# Personal and defect modifications
+# Personal and defect modifications to CGCNN

-Various personal modifications have been made to make some tasks easier: cross-validation, running on cluster, etc.
+Modifications for predicting defects and other various personal modifications have been made to make some tasks easier: cross-validation, running on cluster, etc.

 ### Installable package
 To install as a package use